Exploring Shikoku, Japan – 3 Day Road Trip Travelogue

 Along the path, there were also 8 statues along the way to spot.
 I think I missed seeing one, but it added a fun game of I Spy to the walk.

-There is also an onsen bath at the Nakatsukeikoku Yunomori Hotel nearby for those looking to spend more time in the area.
+There is also an onsen bath at the nearby Nakatsukeikoku Yunomori Hotel for those looking to spend more time in the area.
 (Day–trip bathing is allowed.)

 That evening, I stayed the night at the Sorayama Guesthouse.
-I booked the special second-story room, which had a private balcony that overlooked the beautiful Kamiyakawa River.
+I booked the special second-story room, which had a private balcony that overlooked the Kamiyakawa River.
 The entire space was a beautiful sanctuary with palpable closeness to nature.

 Learn more about Sorayama Guesthouse in this article or book your stay